AnEvilPenguin/TCSA.ECommerceAPI/README.md

 - [X] In retail it's good practice to prevent the deletion of records.
 Feel free to add soft-deletes
 - [X] You shouldn't update product prices.
 What would happen if you made a sale and later updated the price of that product?
-- [ ] Seed data from a spreadsheet when there is no data present
+- [X] Seed data from a spreadsheet when there is no data present
 - [ ] Report functionality
-  - [ ] Wrtie report to a local PDF
+  - [ ] Write report to a local PDF
-- [ ] Handle errors gracefully
+- [X] Handle errors gracefully
-  - [ ] Incorrect path
+  - [X] Incorrect path
-  - [ ] Permissions issues
+  - [X] Permissions issues
-  - [ ] File corruption
+  - [X] File corruption

 ## Stretch Goals

 - [X] Add filtering and sorting capabilities to the endpoints
 - [ ] Create a console UI to consume the Web API
-- [ ] Seed data from choice of file formats
+- [X] Seed data from choice of file formats
 - [ ] Export data to different formats
 - [ ] Periodic report functionality
 - [ ] Import/Export to an Azure Blob for further processing
-- [ ] Deal with potentially dodgy file formats
+- [X] Deal with potentially dodgy file formats
-  - [ ] FileSignatures package  ~~or MimeDetective~~?
+  - [X] FileSignatures package  ~~or MimeDetective~~?
 Former looks more interesting

 # Challenges